 Plus, all the ladies quoted above have excellent, practical advice for you as you move forward in building your off-grid homestead or converting the home you’re already have to a more off-grid set up.

+(Update 2023: Kendra sold her blog some years ago, FYI.
+Not all articles will be in her voice.
 To read about Kendra’s journey as she takes her conventionally built house and moves it off-grid, simply visit her blog at New Life on a Homestead.

+(Update 2023: Jaimie passed away a few years ago, which makes these words treasured for me.
 To read about Jaimie’s adventures as she and her family build an off-grid homestead from scratch, please visit her at An American Homestead.

 For your e-book reading pleasure both Teri and Tammy have just the book for you: